Hiroshi123/Trie-based-regular-expression/docs/sedvm.md

 so that you can compare given address and current line number.
 And you need 1 additional opecode which is cmp arg1 arg2 where both arg1 and arg2 should be integer to represent a line number.

-'1,2d'

-1. load <- get some bits from a current line
-2. cmp (value of 1) (line number on an address)
-3. br (Bool of 2) 4 5 <-
-4. an instruction
-5. store
+What about cases where context address which holds regular expression comes?

+If you have already read the page about vm about regular expression, you must know what's needs to be done is adding instruction for regular expression.
+These instruction provides bool value to indicate if regular expression is matched or not which tells next br go to an instruction and apply a function or jump it.

+### function

-Most famous and representative function on sed functions are `s` which has two parameters.
+Most famous and representative function among all sed functions must be `s` ; the abbreviation of "substitution" which has two parameters.

 where you just load from std